space-rf-org/DB25-sql-tokenizer-token-packing/README.md

 - **Stage 4**: Query optimization and plan generation
 - **Stage 5**: JIT compilation for expression evaluation

-See our [Academic Paper](papers/db25-tokenizer-paper.pdf) for the complete roadmap.
+See our technical documentation for the complete roadmap.

 ## 📄 License